themaplelab/swan-vscode/README.md

 **You must have [SWAN](https://github.com/themaplelab/swan) installed to use this extension.**

+**Please use the most active branch of SWAN since this extension is still actively being developed.**

 1. Clone this repository
 2. Open `swan/` in VSCode
 3. Run `npm install` in the same directory